getify/You-Dont-Know-JS/scope-closures/ch3.md

 // undefined
 ```

-Just as with main JS programs, `var` and `function` declarations create mirrored properties on the global object, where other declarations (`let`, etc) do not.
+Just as with main JS programs, `var` and `function` declarations create mirrored properties on the global object (aka, `self`), where other declarations (`let`, etc) do not.

+So again, the global scope behavior we're seeing here is about as *pure* as it gets for running JS programs.

 #### Developer Tools Console/REPL